mozilla/sccache/README.md

 above but is only ever written to a local disk.
 Remote cache items that are read will also be written locally.
 This can be used to give CI machines read / write to your cache and developers read access to the cache they generate.

+Sometimes path are used in the hashing of built artifacts, in order to avoid getting cache misses across different machines you could set
+`SCCACHE_STRIP_DIRS` to a `":"` separated list of directories to ignore from the hashing.
+E.g. `SCCACHE_STRIP_DIRS=/projects/thing:/projects/dep`

 *Important:* The environment variables are only taken into account when the server starts, so only on the first run.

 ---